tafuji/Pcl-To-NetStandard/README.md

 ## How to Install

+### Automatic

+You can install the extension via "Extensions and Updates" window on Visual Studio 2017.

+### Manual

+You can install the extension by downloading the VSIX file on isual Studio Marketplace.

-- Please download the latest version of VSIX file form [release page](https://github.com/tafuji/Pcl-To-NetStandard/releases/).
+- Please download the latest version of VSIX file form [PCL To .Net Standard](https://marketplace.visualstudio.com/items?itemName=tafuji.pcl2netstandard)
 - Double click the VSIX file and install it.

 ## Usage